Seed-42/faceshot_backend_app/README.md

     3. /url/get_prediction
     Get prediction results with image url as input.

+    4. /train
+    Add more facial embeddings to the model.

 GS cloud

     Model is pulled from google cloud storage during initial app starting.